Articles

 19 UI Design Trends for Web and Mobile Worth Your Attention

-The holidays are over, the new season of creative challenges is open, and that’s a good time to take the look back at what has been popular in UI design for websites and mobile applications this year.
+The holidays are over, the new season of creative challenges is open, and that’s a good time to take a look back at what has been popular in UI design for websites and mobile applications this year.
 Here we’ve gathered a quick review of hot UI design trends in 2019.
 Some fresh trends are just taking their positions while the others have already solidly established themselves and got new faces this year.
 The article is packed with UI design examples.

 Hero Illustrations

 Hero images are not a kind of modern-day invention: for recent years, they have been used for making web pages clear, elegant, catchy and meaningful.
-No wonder: hero images improve perception as most users notice and decode images much faster than words, so the picture is not only the element of attraction but also an informative part of the page, providing a quick visual message about the content.
+No wonder: hero images improve perception as most users notice and decode images much faster than words, so the picture is not only an element of attraction but also an informative part of the page, providing a quick visual message about the content.

 The correct composition of the hero image can strengthen navigation and bring more attention to the call-to-action button.
 Yet, talking about trends, for the recent year we are seeing the wide and diverse digital illustrations in contrast to photos that were much popular before.
 It can be explained, perhaps, with the higher flexibility of illustrations for user experience design goals.
 Digital art opens limitless possibilities on styles, characters, environments, compositions, and perspectives, and a combination of them with all the other layout elements into one design.